 Schools benefiting from newly built playgrounds in the country reported:

-- A 98% increase in attendance in school.
+• A 98% report an increase in attendance in school.

 As part of MAC Ltd’s Corporate Social Responsibility commitment, we are always open to supporting causes that promote improvements in education and making it accessible to all.
 With that in mind, we were delighted to make a donation to sponsor such an impactful project.